flag-UK

 • There are 18 decks for guests (20 decks total)

-• The ship has a 5,610 maximum guest capacity at double occupancy
+• The ship has a maximum guest capacity of 5,610 at double occupancy

-• Icon of the Seas’ size is 248,662 gross tons, 1,196 feet long and 219 feet wide.
+• Legend of the Seas is 248,662 gross tons, 1,196 feet long and 219 feet wide.
 So, in a battle of Icon of the Seas vs Legend of the Seas, they are in fact exactly the same size!
 But hey, who’s counting?
 It’s what’s on the inside that counts…right?

 • There are eight neighbourhoods onboard